danazzesci/intelligent-cybersecurity-engine-reference-architecture/README.md

 This repository is licensed under the **Apache License 2.0**.

-Unless otherwise stated, all files in this repository are covered by this license.
+Unless otherwise stated, all contents are covered by this license.

 See `LICENSE` for details.